mountaineerbr/shellChatGPT/man/README.md

 The script objective is to implement most features of OpenAI API version 1 but not all endpoints or options will be covered.

+This project *doesn’t* support “Function Calling” or “Structured Outputs”.

 ### OPTIONS